Lifestyle

 What is the pack leader theory?

-The pack leader theory, often interchangeable with "dominance theory", is a training philosophy based on the belief that dogs are driven by an innate desire to achieve higher social status over their owners.
+The pack leader theory, often used interchangeably with dominance theory, is a training philosophy based on the belief that dogs are driven by an innate desire to achieve higher social status over their owners.

 It suggests that behavioural issues stem from a dog believing they are the "alpha" in the household hierarchy.

 Proponents argue that owners must assert physical or psychological dominance to correct these behaviours.
-Common characteristics of this approach include:
+Common features of this approach include:

 • Physical correction: Using techniques like the "alpha roll" to force submission.